luccahuguet/Unb-Care/README.md

 # Unb-Care
-First work of a discipline called "Programming Languages", composed of 10 Haskell functions, built to help running a "virtual hospital"
+First work of a discipline called "Programming Languages", at the University of Brasília.
+It is composed of 10 Haskell functions, built to help running a (fake) "hospital".